gepheum/skir-java-gen/README.md

 The `npm run soiac` command will now generate .java files within the `soiagen` directory.

-The generated Java code has a dependency on `land.soia:soia-kotlin-client`.
-Add this line to your `build.gradle` file:
+The generated Java code has a runtime dependency on `land.soia:soia-kotlin-client`.
+Add this line to your `build.gradle` file in the `dependencies` section:

 ```gradle
 implementation 'land.soia:soia-kotlin-client:1.1.3'  // Pick the latest version